Memory loss, dementia and your money

 Although it can be confronting to think about what you want to

-happen when you can no longer make decisions for yourself, putting
+happen when you can no longer make decisions for yourself, setting

-a plan in place is the best way to ensure your wishes are carried
+up a plan is the best way to ensure your wishes will be carried

 Here are some steps you can take to protect your money: